EoRImaging/pyfhd/docs/source/tutorial/tutorial.rst

 Running Gridding with a full MWA observation
 ++++++++++++++++++++++++++++++++++++++++++++

-In this observation we will run calibration and then use the results for gridding, you'll notice some more advanced options being used here.
+In this observation we will run calibration and then use the results for gridding.
+You'll notice some more advanced options being used here.
 Such options like ``--digital-gain-jump-polyfit`` should only be used if you know that it's needed (although ``PyFHD`` will warn you if you try to use it on the wrong data).
-Also take notice that the beam is being loaded here, through the use of the ``--beam-file-path`` option, this is required for gridding to work.
-If you wish to learn more about the ``--lazy-load-beam`` option refer to :ref:`lazy-loading` section below.
+Also take notice that the beam is being loaded here through the use of the ``--beam-file-path`` option; this is required for gridding to work.
+If you wish to learn more about the ``--lazy-load-beam`` option, refer to the :ref:`lazy-loading` section below.

 .. code-block:: bash